• Skip to primary navigation

 For the filling

 • Combine filling ingredients.
-In a medium-sized mixing bowl, use a whisk to blend the 4 cups of butternut squash (see notes) purée with the sugar, eggs, egg yolk, potato starch, cinnamon, cardamom, ginger, cloves and pinch of salt.
+In a medium-sized mixing bowl, use a whisk to blend the 4 cups of butternut squash purée (see notes) with the sugar, eggs, egg yolk, cinnamon, cardamom, ginger, cloves and pinch of salt.
+Mix the cornstarch with 1 tablespoon of water then add it to the filling and mix.

 • Assemble and bake.
 Once the crust is about room temperature, pour in the filling.
 Keeping the filled pie on the baking sheet, place it in the (still) preheated 350°F oven and very loosely, cover it with a piece of foil.
 (The foil should not be wrapped around the pie plate, it should be sitting on top, more or less.)
 Bake it this way for 1 hour, then remove the foil and bake until it's set, about 10 more minutes.
 When you move the baking sheet, it should no longer jiggle in the center.
 You can also stick a wooden skewer int he center -- it should come out clean when it's done.
 (Cooking times may vary.)